qwertie/ecsharp/ecs/for-normal-coders.md

 The `Symbol` type can be found in Loyc.Essentials.dll (part of LoycCore on NuGet) in the `Loyc` namespace.

 Since the `Symbol` class has a explicit cast from `string`, in plain C# you can write `(Symbol)"SymbolName"` to convert a string to a Symbol at runtime, in order to call methods that expect Symbols.

+Currently, symbols are not treated as constants, so you cannot use them as arguments to attributes, or as switch cases, or as default values to methods.

 `on_finally`
 ------------